-To apply, submit the FAFSA as soon as possible after January 1 and list Jacksonville State University (Code 001020) to receive the report.
+To apply, submit the FAFSA as soon as possible after the FAFSA opens on the web and list Jacksonville State University (Code 001020) to receive the report.
 Also submit any other documentation that is required to the Office of Student Financial Services preferably by March 15.